19hours/sg-statutes/Acts/Income Tax Act.md

 (i) was living in Singapore;

-(ii) was looking after any of her children who is a citizen of Singapore and is 12 years old and below at any time during the year preceding the year of assessment ; and
+(ii) was looking after any of her children who is a citizen of Singapore and is 12 years old and below at any time during the year preceding the year of assessment; and

 (iii) was not carrying on any trade, business, profession, vocation or employment in that year,